Understanding the pet euthanasia process and how to prepare

 To learn more or schedule a consultation, please contact us at Hold My Paws.

-• The in-home pet euthanasia process usually takes between 45 minutes to an hour.
-This includes consultation, sedation, the procedure itself, and time for aftercare and goodbyes.
+• The in-home pet euthanasia process usually takes 30-45 minutes, although we allow an hour for each visit so there’s no rush.
+This leaves us plenty of time for the initial consultation, the gentle sedation, the procedure itself, and extra time for aftercare and goodbyes.

-• Yes.
-The pet euthanasia process can be paused or stopped at any point before the final injection.
-We never proceed until you are ready and at peace with your decision.
+• Yes, the in-home euthanasia process can be paused or stopped at any time until sedation is administered.
+We will never proceed until you feel completely ready and at peace with your decision.

 Next